 - Learn more about sponsoring a Partnership Forum.

-WORKGROUP - Addressing Barriers to Value-based Payment Models in Integrated Delivery Networks
+ADVISORY GROUP — Addressing Barriers to Value-Based Payment Models in Integrated Delivery Networks

 Collaborate with a group of key stakeholders to address how existing laws are impacting integrated delivery networks (IDNs) and pharmaceutical partnerships.
 Legal and regulatory requirements (e.g., the Anti-Kickback Statute and Medicaid best price rule) can limit the use of certain strategies that could potentially improve care coordination and patient outcomes.
 Successful implementation of value-based agreements in IDNs requires a range of complex capabilities.
 The workgroup will provide examples of real-world challenges and possible solutions that will inform and support efforts for legislative change.